Wernersville, Pennsylvania

-Wernersville is a borough in Berks County, Pennsylvania.
-The population was 2,494 at the 2010 census.
+Wernersville is a borough in Berks County, Pennsylvania, United States.
+The population was 2,776 at the 2020 census.

 Geography

 Wernersville is located at 40°19′48″N 76°4′51″W (40.329941, -76.080701).

 History

 In the late 19th century and early 20th century, Wernersville was a noted resort community.
 City dwellers (especially from Philadelphia and New York City) traveled out to Wernersville, a stop on the Reading Railroad to rest and partake of the cool mountain air of South Mountain.
 A number of large resort hotels were erected for this purpose including Galen Hall, Bynden Wood, Grand View and the Highland Hotel.
 Some were advertised as sanatoriums, specializing in rest cures for illnesses such as tuberculosis.
 The most famous of these was Dr. Robert Walter's Mountain Park (aka Walters Park).
 Most of these resort hotels have since disappeared due to fire, demolition, or have been transformed into buildings for institutional purposes.
 Some cottages once associated with the resorts are now private homes.

 In 1891, the Wernersville State Hospital opened as the State Asylum for the Chronic Insane.
 The original hospital buildings remain standing and the State Hospital is still active.

-There is a Jesuit Center with a small Jesuit community here; Wernersville was once the location of the Jesuit novitiate center for the Society's Maryland Province, before the novitiates of the New York and Maryland provinces merged and it was relocated to Syracuse, New York.
+Wernersville was once the location of the Jesuit Novitiate and Juniorate of St Isaac Jogues for the Society's Maryland Province, before the novitiates of the New York, Maryland and eventually New England provinces merged and it was relocated in 1993 to Syracuse, New York.
+As the numbers of religious declined and the Juniorate wing was closed, half of the large building was dedicated around 1974 to a Spiritual Center for retreats for lay people.
+But, again as religious numbers further declined, the Center took over the entire building.
+However in August 2021, the Spiritual Center closed.
+In March 2023, the Phoebe Center bought the entire property for senior living at all degrees: independent, full-care etc. in the current building as well as in newly constructed cottages.
+A Jesuit cemetery remains on the grounds.

 The Lerch Tavern and Wertz Mill are listed on the National Register of Historic Places.